F-l-i-x/TouchOSC/examples/fade_example/README.md

-## Example for atomatic fades
+## Example for automatic fades

+Two buttons, one fader.

 ![fader and buttons](preview.gif)

-Two buttons, one fader.

 Makes use of 'findByName', 'onReceiveNotify', 'update', 'onValueChanged'.